CaptainPradip/Azure-Translator-Service/README.md

 ```
  ## Working of Text Translator API

- The Translator Service API is a cloud-based neural machine translation service that is part of the Azure Cognitive Services family of REST APIs.
-It can be used with any operating system and powers many Microsoft products and services, as well as thousands of businesses worldwide, for language translation and other language-related operations.

-This API acts as a wrapper over the Translator Service and enables developers to easily access its capabilities.
+ The Translator Service API acts as a wrapper over the Azure Translator Service and enables developers to easily access its capabilities.
 By using this API, developers can build intelligent, multi-language solutions for their applications across all supported languages.

-With Translator Service API, users can easily translate text from one language to another, detect the language of a given piece of text, and obtain a list of supported languages.
-The API also offers advanced features such as customization of translation models and automatic language detection.
+With Translator Service API, users can
+- easily translate text from one language to another,
+- detect the language of a given piece of text, and
+- obtain a list of supported languages.

 ## Text Translator API Details
 The API is available at http://159.65.162.167:3005/api/v1/